Last Updated on

 Essentially, it’s a good pan for people who want coverage for hospitalization, but have no problem paying the Medicare Part B deductible themselves.

 Of course Plan F sounds better, but the reason why Plan G has gained popularity is because the premiums are lower.
-So people are willing to pay the Part B deductible for a lower premium.
+Many people are willing to pay the Part B deductible for a lower premium.

 However, you want to make sure this is the right plan for you before jumping into it just because the premium might be lower.

-Blue Cross Blue Shield (BCBS) Medicare Supplement Plan N
+BCBS Medicare Supplement Plan N

 Plan N has lower premiums than Plan G while having the same coverage in terms of Hospitalization (additional 365 days after Medicare benefits end) and medical expenses ($20 copay for office visits and $50 copay for ER) at 20% of Medicare expenses.